 The UK-based low-cost carriers will not allow pets to travel in the cabin.

-EasyJet and Ryanair don’t carry animals and will only transport service animals from some airports.
+EasyJet, Ryanair and Jet2.com don’t carry animals and will only transport service animals from some airports.

 Monarch will carry pets (up to six animals per flight) from all of the airline’s departure airports around the UK but, at present, they can only be returned via London Gatwick and Manchester airports.
 Pets are transported in the hold (not in the cabin or as excess luggage) Monday to Friday only.